Mixing, malnormal subgroups and cohomology in degree one: -cohomology

 By pursuing this using transfinite induction, one gets that constant is the same on $N^{q,\alpha}(K)= G$ By Corollary \ref{tbndval-c}, one sees that the class of $f$ is the trivial class. \end{proof} Note the conclusion also follows from a maximum principle for $p$-harmonic functions (see \S{}\ref{ssbanachrep} and \S{}\ref{ssvirtcob} or Puls \cite{Puls-Can,Puls-harm} or Martin \& Valette \cite[\S{}3]{MV}).
 Bourdon in \cite[\P{}\textbf{4)} in \S{}1.6]{Bourdon} (see also \cite[Example 1 in \S{}3]{BMV}) has given a very nice example showing that the hypothesis that $\srl{H}^1(K,\lmd_{\ell^pK})=0$ cannot be dropped from Theorem \ref{tqnorlpcoh-t}.

 Next, let us show an improvement of Martin \& Valette \cite[Theorem 4.2]{MV}.
 The main interest in the following proof is that the vanishing of the cohomology for the subgroup is no longer necessary.
+This comes at the cost of an hypothesis on the FC-centraliser.

 Two functions $f_1,f_2 : G \to \cc$ will be said to have the \textbf{same value at infinity}\footnote{ In other words, for any sequence $g_n \to \infty$ (\ie $g_n$ exits any finite set), $|f_1(g_n)-f_2(g_n) | \to 0$.} if $f_1-f_2$ belongs to $c_0G$. \begin{teo} Assume $G$ is finitely generated.
 Let $K<G$ be a finitely generated wq-normal subgroup with growth at least polynomial of degree $d$.
 Assume its FC-centraliser $Z_G^{FC}(K)$ is infinite and that $p<d$.
 Then $\srl{H}^1(G,\lmd_{\ell^pG}) =0$ . \end{teo} \begin{proof} If $Z_G^{FC}(K) \cap K = Z_K^{FC}(K)$ is infinite, then $K$ has an infinite FC-centre.
 Remark \ref{rreflpcoh}.1 and Theorem \ref{tqnorlpcoh-t} give the claim.